Download the Stevia Fact Sheet for Consumers here

-The acceptable daily intake, or ADI, is the average daily intake over a lifetime that is expected to be safe based on significant research (WHO 2009).
-It is usually derived by determining the highest intake level found to have no adverse effects in lifetime studies in animal models.
-These studies are required by FDA and other regulatory agencies around the world before permitting any new food ingredient.
-That amount is then divided by a safety factor (usually 100) to determine the ADI (Renwick 1991).
-The ADI is a conservative number that the vast majority of people will not reach.
+The acceptable daily intake, or ADI, is the average daily intake over a lifetime that is expected to be safe for human consumption based on significant research.9 It is derived by determining the no-observed-adverse-effect-level, or NOAEL, which is the highest intake level found to have no adverse effects in lifetime studies in animal models, divided by 100.10 Setting the ADI 100 times lower than the upper level found to have no adverse effects in toxicology studies adds a margin of safety that helps ensure that human intakes will be safe.

 WHAT IS GRAS?

 Food ingredients permitted for use in the U.S. fall into one of two categories: food additives (which require review prior to approval from the FDA) or Generally Recognized as Safe (GRAS) ingredients.
 Whether GRAS or a food additive, food ingredients must be safe and must meet the same high food safety standards.
 To be considered GRAS, an ingredient must meet one of the following two conditions: 1) A history of safe use has been established and a significant number of people consumed the ingredient prior to the enactment of the Food Drug and Cosmetic Act of 1958; or 2) Scientific data and information about the safety and use of the ingredient are widely known and publicly available in scientific articles, position papers, etc., with consensus among scientific experts that the ingredient is safe for its intended use.

 CAN CHILDREN CONSUME STEVIA SWEETENERS?

 YES.
 Stevia metabolism is the same in healthy children as it is in healthy adults.11 As such, the FDA and JECFA have concluded that high-purity stevia sweeteners are safe for children to consume within the ADI.